dita-community/org.dita-community.collation-utils/README.md

 http://www.mdbg.net/chindict/chindict.php?page=cedict

-See that page for licensing details, but per that Web site, the data may used for commercial and non-commercial purposes as long as attribution is provided.
+See that page for licensing details, but per that Web site, the data may be used for commercial and non-commercial purposes as long as attribution is provided.

 ## Status